chuckbutler/dasroot-blog/content/posts/2015-01-09-Charm-Encapsulation.md

 > `scope: container` to the relationship.

-With all of these in mind - I'm confident we are building a good example for the community to follow with regards to service encapsulation, proxying information, and building a better, more composeable ecosystem for everyone to enjoy.
+With all of these in mind - I'm confident we are building a good example for the community to follow with regards to service encapsulation, proxying information, and building a better, more compose-able ecosystem for everyone to enjoy.

 ### Happy Charming!